Kenshin Dragon Quest: Reception

 Over 300,000 pre-orders of Kenshin Dragon Quest were made prior to the game's release in Japan.
 By the close of the fiscal year ending March 31, 2004, more than half a million units of the game were shipped in Japan.
 The game was presented with a Special Award at the 8th Annual CESA Game Awards in 2004.

 Legacy

-Kenshin's spiritual sequel is Dragon Quest Swords: The Masked Queen and the Tower of Mirrors, which uses the Wii Remote as a controller instead of a sword.
+Kenshin's spiritual sequel is Dragon Quest Swords, which uses the Wii Remote as a controller instead of a sword.
 The game's XaviX processor and sensor technologies were also used in other standalone video games, including Tiger Electronics' The Lord of the Rings: Warrior of Middle Earth in 2003 and Star Wars Saga Edition Lightsaber Battle Game.